The 4 Aspects

 2nd: “Surfing” the aspect.
 The energy is available at all times and can be repeatedly crashed into the shore (other people).
 “I’m riding this wave until it crashes, then we repeat the cycle!”

 3rd: Maneuvering through the dangers of the aspect in hypervigilance.
 The energy is violent and happening to you or around you without your consent.
-“I cannot control the aspect naturally unless I pay extreme attention to it.”
+“I cannot control the aspect naturally unless I pay extreme attention to processing it.”

 Confident - 1st Position